-• PROCLAMATION - To designate October 24 as Polio Awareness Day.
-Requested by Chairman McKay and Supervisors Gross and Palchik.
+- PROCLAMATION To designate October 24 as Polio Awareness Day.
+Requested by Chairman McKay and Supervisors Gross and Palchik. - RESOLUTION To recognize Cornerstones on its 50th Anniversary and for its outstanding contributions to the community.
+Requested by Chairman McKay and Supervisors Alcorn, Foust and Palchik.

-Tony Castrilli, Director, Office of Public Affairs Bill Miller, Office of Public Affairs Jeremy Lasich, Office of Public Affairs
+STAFF: Tony Castrilli, Director, Office of Public Affairs Bill Miller, Office of Public Affairs Austin Hendrick, Office of Public Affairs